kayannr/Prostate-Cancer/README.md

 - Model diagnostics: Outlying and influential cases

-Further details are explained in link attached below.
+Further details are explained in the link attached below.

 https://rpubs.com/kroyo/851420